General Illness(OPD),health tips Heart Disease – Symptoms and Risk factors Associated with it

 Heart diseases include a range of conditions that affect your heart.
 It includes various diseases like blood vessels disease, such as coronary artery disease, heart rhythm problems and heart defects you are born with.
 The term heart disease is often used interchangeably with the term cardiovascular diseases. it involves, in general, the narrowing of the artery or blocked blood vessels that leads to the heart attack, chest pain or stroke.
 Many of such disease connected with a heart can be treated or can be prevented by healthy lifestyle choices.

-Symptoms of the heart disease:
+Symptoms of the heart disease

 if the arteries are narrow they cannot supply the oxygen-rich blood to the heart, especially when it is beating hard, such as when you are running.
 At the beginning, the decreased blood flow may not cause any coronary arteries symptoms.
 But as the plague continues to build up in coronary arteries, you may develop coronary artery disease signs and symptoms which include: